OreTek MicroMill user's Manual

 Command reference:

-acc0 Bore dec0 delay Dinc Drill Edge Enable Excesserror Face Facep1p2 font home jog ipb minvel move prompt proxy rdrill rstep spindle text tool tc vel Xystep
+acc0 Bore Cog clearance dec0 delay Dinc Drill Edge Enable Excesserror Face Facep1p2 font home jog ipb minvel move prompt proxy rbore rface rdrill rstep spindle text tool tc vel xybore Xystep

 command: acc0 value